 Beyond that, in what we might think of as “normal reality,” almost everyone receives varying levels of bad parenting, bad advice, bad teachings.

 All of us are conditioned — by the time we reach adulthood, most are conditioned to fit in — this does not celebrate our uniqueness, but rather the opposite — we are almost driven to conform.

 For many, the people who tell us they love us attempt to manipulate us, and we manipulate right back.

-The programming creates a perspective frame, and we frame reality through it.
+The programming creates a perspective frame, and we view our reality through it.
 Thus, the world is exactly as you perceive it to be.

 In other words, the world you think you see is the one you expect to see.
 The way you picture “life” is just that — a picture.
 It’s like painting a painting.
 There is “who I paint,” and “how I choose to paint.”
 The two are not the same.
 The palate, the technique, the “angle,” even the size and shapes, are all devised by me, and create a finished product that may not even resemble “reality.”.

 I take what is in front of me, modify it by filtering out what I do not want, choosing what to emphasize, and then, only then, I create “reality.”